hosford42/SHRDLUBlocks/README.md

   also cause the grasper to release an object it has grasped.
 * `raise_grasper` Raise the grasper.
 If the grasper is grasping an object, the object will be raised with it.
+* `highlight_object` Highlight the object by causing it to flash.
+A flashing color can be specified.
+* `unhighlight_object` Stop highlighting the object.

 ## Links to Resources